UPDATE 3-British PM takes aim at corporate tax avoiders

 “I am a low-tax Conservative but I‘m not a companies-should-pay-no-tax Conservative,” Cameron told business leaders at the World Economic Forum in Davos.

-“Individuals and businesses must pay their fair share,” he said, adding that he would use his presidency of the Group of Eight industrialized nations to press the point.
+“Individuals and businesses must pay their fair share,” he said, adding that he would use his presidency of the Group of Eight industrialised nations to press the point.

 Cameron did not mention any companies by name.
 At the height of the uproar last year, British lawmakers singled out Google , Amazon and Starbucks as companies that pay very little tax in Britain on profit from sales there.